NicolasMouraC/RAG/readme.md

 - **make deploy**: Pull latest code from git main branch and build containers.

 ## Important notes
+- A test request can be send to AWS EC2 https://100.25.182.78:8000.
+But due to test server limitations, expect server downtime.
 - Default environments variables will be used in case of no value set, docker environment is set to default.
 - A ollama model is required, the default one is mistral, use `ollama pull mistral` inside ollama container if you don't have a model installed on your PC.
+- It is recommended to allow graphic card use from ollama container.

 ## Folders Structure